-With the resurgence of American manufacturing, the existence of the skills gap has become more clear.
-This gap has the potential to hamper the American economy, and some project the gap to continue to widen in the coming years.
+With the resurgence of American manufacturing, the skills gap has become clearer.
+The gap has the potential to hamper the American economy, and some project the gap will continue to widen as the COVID-19 situation continues.

-The skills gap is an idea that has been widely debated, but what it boils down to is that there is a lack of the right persons, with the right skills, in the right locations, when it comes to filling manufacturing jobs.
-This doesn’t mean there is a lack of talent, or a lack of work ethics – it’s just a matter of finding these candidates in regions where manufacturing is prevalent, who can learn the ever-changing equipment.
-Studies have found that nearly six out of ten open skilled production positions across the nation are unfilled due to talent shortage.
+The skills gap boils down to a lack of the right people with the right skills in the right location to fill manufacturing jobs.
+This doesn’t mean there is a lack of talent, or a lack of work ethic -- it just means there’s a challenge finding the right candidates in regions where manufacturing is prevalent who can learn the ever-changing equipment.

-One of the best ways to counter the developing skills gap is to put the benefits of a manufacturing career on display, and that’s why manufacturers, trade organizations, and business communities across the nation join together every October for Manufacturing Day.
+One of the best ways to counter the skills gap is to put the benefits of a manufacturing career on display.
+That’s why manufacturers, trade organizations, and business communities across the nation join together every October for Manufacturing Day.

 - One of the main reasons for the skills gap is a lack in key skills.
 Manufacturing Day events help to promote the needed skills, including technology and computer literacy, math skills, and problem-solving